shingkid/shingkid/README.md

 I'm Jane Seah.

-- 🔭 I’m currently working on a smart fire evacuation and rescue system 🚨🚒🔥
+- 🔭 I’m currently working on analytics and distribution for an investment research portal. 📊📈📉
-- 🌱 I’m currently learning Scala 👩🏻‍💻 and Rails 💎
+- 🌱 I’m currently learning Rails 💎, Kafka 🧰, and Scala 👩🏻‍💻
 - 👯 I’m looking to collaborate on using AI to narrow social inequalities 🌏
 - 💬 Ask me about my data mining research on mental health (*•̀ᴗ•́*)و ̑̑
 - 😄 Pronouns: She/Her